zooba/pymanager/pep-draft.md

 and single string formats (e.g. ``--format=prefix`` simply prints ``sys.prefix``
 on a line by itself).
 The exact list of formats is left to implementation.

-The ``--unmanaged`` option enables listing runtimes that are discovered using a regular PEP 514 lookup.
-This may include runtimes that cannot be managed by PyManager, and would be an error if provided to other commands.
-Unmanaged installs will be distinguishable from managed installs if permitted by the selected format.
+The ``--managed-only`` option omits runtimes that were discovered but are not managed by PyManager, for example, those found using a regular PEP 514 lookup.

+Passing ``--source`` (or ``--online`` to implicitly pass the default source) will search an online index rather than currently installed runtimes.
+The option is here rather than on the ``install`` subcommand because the filtering and formatting options are already available on ``list``.

 Additionally, the legacy ``--list``, ``--list-paths``, ``-0`` and ``-0p`` arguments supported by the ``py.exe`` launcher will also be provided.
 However, they will not support the new options listed here, and are limited to reproducing the output from the existing launcher.
-Unmanaged installs are included by default.
+Unmanaged installs are always included, and are not distinguishable in the listing.

 Help subcommand